Using Backward Design for More Effective Teaching

 - Incorporate learner's motivations, transferability, and assessment of learning into lesson planning

 - Apply backward design to their own teaching context(s)

-Elizabeth Galoozis, Head of Information Literacy and Student Engagement, The Clairemont Colleges Library, she focuses on integrating information literacy into students' first two years, leading pedagogical development for teaching librarians, and engaging students and faculty with research and the library,
+Elizabeth Galoozis is Head of Information Literacy and Student Engagement at The Claremont Colleges Library, whrere she focuses on integrating information literacy into students' first two years, leading pedagogical development for teaching librarians, and engaging students and faculty with research and the library,

 This course is aimed for anyone who teaches or wants to teach users (other staff), regardless of library type.
 While it's introductory, all levels of experience are welcome for those who are new to the idea of backward design or would like to build on their teaching skills.